The-RoboTUM/IsaacNext/README.md

 - `--num_envs=4096` Specifies the number of parallel environments, here 4096 environments (or robots) running simultaneously.
   - The more environments, the faster the data sampling, but the higher the demand on GPU/CPU resources.
+  - With our cerrent setup (RTX 5080 GPU AND 64 GB of RAM), 4096 environments is the upper limit.
+Therefore, please choose an appropriate numer of environments when running training.
   - These 4096 robots are independent.
 If you enable rendering, you may sometimes see them visually overlapping, but their trajectories and training batches remain unaffected.

 - `--resume`